Credits

 When doing research for this textbook, I serendipitously stumbled on this blog.
 The course banner is inspired by the first graph shown in the blog.
 It was an amazing reference that helped me decide how I wanted to go about discussing many topics in this textbook.

-Provided a useful comparison of numerical and symbolic differentiation to automatic differentiation that was used in an attempt to inspire backpropagation.
+Provided a useful comparison of numerical and symbolic differentiation to automatic differentiation that was used in an attempt to introduce backpropagation.

 Dynamic programming isn’t talked about much when discussing backpropagation, and this blog made me aware of the connection between the two while doing research on backpropagation.